 The UniqueID is the first four characters of a generated machine identification number.
-You can disable this behavior by toggling the Do not append unique suffix to the salt client ID checkbox in the Specialized-guides > Salt.
+You can disable this behavior by toggling the Do not append unique suffix to the Salt client ID checkbox.

-5.6.3.
+6.6.3.
 Naming by FQDN

 Terminal names that are derived from the Fully Qualified Domain Names (FQDN) use this format: